 The UNH Writers Academy is a place where students are treated as writers.
 They can put their creative juices to work and improve their skills in a relaxed yet challenging environment.
 Students will write daily and exchange ideas with other young writers.
 They will discover various writing styles and meet professional authors who will share their own experiences about becoming successful writers.

-Click on UNH Youth Programs for updated registration information.
+Visit the UNH Youth Programs for updated registration information.

 Contact Tomasen Carey for more information.